John Cijiang He, MD, PhD

 Role of HIPK2 in kidney fibrosis

 We have identified that HIPK2 plays a key role in kidney fibrosis.
 We are studying the mechanism of HIPK2 in mediating kidney fibrosis and try to identify potential anti-fibrosis therapy by targeting HIPK2.
+Please visit the He Laboratory.

 Using systems biology approach to study kidney disease